IgniteUI/app-builder-docfx/en/master-detail/master-detail.md

 ---
-title: Master-detail style apps with variables & events
+title: "Efficient Variable Management in App Builder for Dynamic Applications"
-_description: App Builder enables users to use local and global variables that help with storing different data to manage your app state
+_description: "Learn how to effectively manage global and local variables in Infragistics' App Builder.
+This guide covers the creation, initialization, and application of variables for enhanced data flow and interactivity in your web applications."
-_keywords: App builder, Infragistics, Data Sources, Data Binding
+_keywords: "App Builder, Infragistics, Variable Management, Data Flow, Global Variables, Local Variables, Data Binding, Low-Code Platform, Application Development"
 ---

 # Master-detail style apps with variables & events